 And, of course, we had to make a mustache…

-Heat ‘n Bond with fabric makes a great iron-on letter!
+Try Heat ‘n Bond with fabric to make a great iron-on letter!
+(Find it here via my affiliate link.)

 These are the perfect size for holding money, a few crayons, chapstick, or even an iPod.